MILI (singer-songwriter): Single: Keep The Hope Alive!

 Mili released her first single in English "Keep The Hope Alive!” on 10 July 2020, which aims at keeping our spirits up, as the whole world is fighting against the pandemic.

-Playback singing
+Single: Elephant

+Written, composed and arranged by MILI, Elephant marks a notable milestone, with MILI becoming the first artist from India to have Joe Satriani perform on her composition, making it a significant moment for the Indian music landscape.

+Elephant features Joe Satriani on Guitars, Vinnie Colaiuta on drums, James Genus on Bass, Jeff Babko on keys and produced by Hamesh.

+Playback Singing & Coke Studio (India)

 A.R.
 Rahman gave MILI her first break in film music with the Tamil song Keda Kari in Raavanan and Maham Maye in the Telugu film Komaram Puli.
 Her most recent release with Rahman is Parakka Seivaai from the Tamil film Ambikapathy (Tamil version of Bollywood film Raanjhana).

 MILI went on to collaborate with composer Amit Trivedi on the Hindi film Kai Po Che!, lending her voice to the track Meethi Boliyaan.
 Meethi Boliyaan earned MILI award nominations from the Indian music industry.
 She later joined Trivedi on his national concert tours.

 MILI also collaborated with director Mahesh Bhatt, performing the title song for the film Mr. X, composed by Jeet Gannguli.
 Additionally, she worked with composer Harris Jayaraj, delivering the Tamil song Rettai Kathirein from the film Maattrraan.

 Her performances on the TV series Coke Studio@MTV Season 2 gained her further recognition.